Nasal Fracture in Children

 Some children with severe injuries need to see an ear, nose, and throat healthcare provider immediately.
 Others will need to see an ear, nose, and throat healthcare provider after a few days.
 The delay allows the swelling to go down, so the healthcare provider can evaluate and recommend further steps.

 Many children need “reduction” of the nasal fracture as part of their treatment.
 This just means that a healthcare provider needs to realign the bones, if they are out of place.
 Your child might need this right away or later at a follow-up appointment.
 Your healthcare provider might do this by physically moving the bones back into place (“closed reduction”).
-Less commonly, surgery is necessary (“open reduction”).
+Less commonly, surgery is needed (“open reduction”).
 Because this can be painful, healthcare providers usually do this when the child is asleep under general anesthesia.
 After reduction, the nose usually needs a splint.

 After the reduction, your child’s nose may not look exactly the way it did before.
 Rhinoplasty surgery (nose surgery) may help restore a more cosmetic appearance.